s-nlp/feedback_generation_nigula/README.md

 This repository presents the solution of team __nigula__ in [GenChal 2022](https://fcg.sharedtask.org/) shared task dedicated to the feedback comment generation for writing learning.
 Feedback comment generation is a task where, given an input text, a system generates hints or explanatory notes that help language learners improve their writing skills.

+The model is trained to generate a feedback to sucf errors as misuse of prepositions and other writing items such as discourse and lexical choice.

 # How to use

 ## Installation